f4ww4z/andilabs.github.io/_posts/2015-01-31-postgis-geodjango-english.markdown

     return Response(serializer.data)
 {% endhighlight %}

-Use of pagination semms making a big change for our problem.
-Even someone very determined to find love probbaly wouldnt browse several thousands of results (in our example without pagination it was: 89,5k !!)at once, and the device of this person for sure ;-) While setting pagination to k=20 results, we came from huge 20MB repsonse to tiny 5KB, and the repsonse time is less than 2 seconds.
+The use of pagination seems making a big change for our problem.
+Even someone desperate for love probaly wouldnt browse through several thousands of results at once (in our example without pagination it was: 89,5k !!) ;-) While setting pagination to k=20 results, we came down from 20MB repsonse size to 5KB, and the repsonse time is less than 2 seconds.

 Response looks as follows:
 {% highlight json %}